South Texas Flying Club By-Laws

 - Organizational: The Club Organizational meeting shall be held within 90 days of the end of the fiscal year.
 This is the Club's annual meeting.
 A quorum at any membership meeting shall be the Members present.
 Notice of any Organizational meeting shall be sent to the Member's last known physical address and/or email address and shall normally be sent along with the monthly statement.
 The STFC Newsletter may also be used to give notice to Members, online and / or in print.
 The STFC Newsletter will also be available at SouthTexasFlyingClub.org .
 Notice is effective upon mailing to the Member or when posted to the Newsletter section of Club's website.
 Members are responsible for keeping the Club advised of any changes in their physical home address and email address and phone number(s).
 Post Office Box addresses are unacceptable.

-- Special: If an emergency arises such that a decision must be made before the annual meeting, the President and any two other Officers, or the Vice President and any two other Officers, may call a special meeting upon 10 days notice to the membership.
-Any action taken at a special meeting shall be binding on the membership per the President and Vice President approval.
+- Special: If an emergency arises such that a decision must be made before the annual meeting, the President and any two other Officers, or the Vice President and any two other Officers, may call a special meeting upon 10 days notice to the Membership.
+Any action taken at a special meeting shall be binding on the Membership per the express consent and approval of the President and Vice President.

-- Attendance: Member attendance at meetings is voluntary.
-However, Members in good standing are encouraged to attend all of the meetings and take an active role in the Club.
+- Attendance: Member attendance at STFC Meetings is voluntary.
+However, Members in good standing are encouraged to attend all of the Meetings and take an active role in the Club.
 All Members, whether attending or not are bound by the decisions made at the Club Membership meetings.

 - Meetings of the Board of Officers

 - Board of Officers.
-The Board of Officers shall meet to review club operations, finances, and to address any Member concerns or grievances at least every 120 days.
+The Board of Officers shall meet to review Club operations, and to address any Member concerns or grievances at least every 120 days.
 The presence of four Officers is required to constitute a quorum and conduct Club business.
 An Officer who participates via teleconference shall be deemed "present" by a majority vote of the Officers present in person.
-Organizational, special, and general meetings qualify as meetings of the Board of Officers as long as a the Officer quorum requirement is met.
+Organizational, special, and general meetings qualify as meetings of the Board of Officers as long as a the Officer quorum requirement is met and the President and / or Vice President are present.
 "Approval by the Board of Officers" is defined as approval of the majority number of the Officers present at any meeting of the Board of Officers and requires the approval of the President and Vice President.
+The Founding President and Vice President have the final say as to any decisions related to South Texas Flying Club.

 - The general Membership is encouraged to attend Meetings of the Board of Officers.
-The Board of Officers reserves the right to remove any Member from such meeting if the Member creates such a disturbance as to prevent the due process of the meeting.
+The President or Vice President reserves the right to remove any Member from such meeting if the Member creates such a disturbance as to prevent the due process of the Meeting.
 The Meetings of the Board of Officers are closed to the general public.

 - With the exception of the Founding President and Vice President, the election of Officers shall be held at the Organizational meeting each year.
 All nominations will be closed prior to the call to vote.
 All Regular Members and Officers shall have one vote.
 Associate Members are not eligible to vote on any matter brought before the Club.
 The Founding President and Vice President shall preside until their voluntary resignation and may not be removed by any means.
 In the event of voluntary resignation, this exception will be lifted for that / those particular office(s).